 The following changes to unemployment have been made to help Pennsylvanians during the COVID-19 pandemic:

-In addition to regular state Unemployment Compensation benefits, which provide roughly half of an individual’s full-time weekly income up to $572 per week, the federal CARES Act expanded UC benefits through several new programs:
+In addition to regular state Unemployment Compensation benefits, which provide roughly half of an individual’s full-time weekly income up to $572 per week, the federal CARES Act expanded UC benefits through several new programs.
+These programs were renewed by the second stimulus package and will run until the week ending March 13, 2021.

 Grants – Nonprofits, Individuals, Small Businesses